telerik/ajax-docs/controls/upload/migrating-from-radupload-classic-to-radupload-for-asp.net-ajax.md

 ---
 title: Migrating from RadUpload Classic to RadUpload for ASP.NET AJAX
-page_title: Migrating from RadUpload Classic to RadUpload for ASP.NET AJAX | UI for ASP.NET AJAX Documentation
+page_title: Migrating from RadUpload Classic to RadUpload for ASP.NET AJAX | RadUpload for ASP.NET AJAX Documentation
 description: Migrating from RadUpload Classic to RadUpload for ASP.NET AJAX
 slug: upload/migrating-from-radupload-classic-to-radupload-for-asp.net-ajax
 tags: migrating,from,radupload,classic,to,radupload,for,asp.net,ajax